StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

 #### Tips
+- **Unplug the Arduino from the computer before doing this**
 - Make sure everything is wired correctly, if you did not catch the wiring in the video, use the chart below.
-- **Unplug the Arduino from the computer before doing this**
+- The color of the wires do not matter as long as they are connected to the right pins

 <img src=https://github.com/StateFarm-STEM/hablogger/blob/main/c/arduino/lesson4/screenshots/GPSback.jpg width="500">
 <img src=https://github.com/StateFarm-STEM/hablogger/blob/main/c/arduino/lesson4/screenshots/ArduinoBackGPS.jpg width="500">